jasonkronemeyer/jasonkronemeyer.github.io/blog/2025-03-19-transformative-power-of-knowledge-graphs-in-education.md

 ---
 layout: post
 title: "Harnessing the Power of Knowledge Graphs and Generative AI: A Vision for the Future of Education"
+author: "Jason Kronemeyer"
 date: 2025-03-19
 categories: education data-science
 ---